-Katherine K. Connell (Kathy) is an Assistant Secretary & Senior Paralegal for Nationstar Mortgage Holdings Inc., a publicly-held mortgage services company.
-Kathy has more than 25 years of experience as a paralegal in the areas of corporate securities, contracts, banking and finance, real estate, corporate governance, subsidiary maintenance and various areas of regulatory law.
-She received her Bachelors of Arts Degree, with a major in Political Science, and certificates in Integrated Liberal Studies and Women’s Studies, from the University of Wisconsin.
+Katherine K. Connell (Kathy) is an Assistant Corporate Secretary & Senior Paralegal for Mr. Group, Inc., a publicly-held mortgage services company.
+Kathy has nearly 30 years of experience as a paralegal in the areas of corporate securities, contracts, banking and finance, real estate, corporate governance, subsidiary maintenance and various areas of regulatory law.
+She received her Bachelors of Arts Degree, with a major in Political Science, and certificates in Integrated Liberal Studies and Women's Studies, from the University of Wisconsin.
 Kathy completed, with honors, the ABA approved, Lawyers Assistant Program at Roosevelt University, Chicago, IL.

 Kathy Davis, PLS